 Brand report card template

-I've created a free template that you can use to create a simplified brand report card for your own brand.
+I've created a one page template that you can use to create a simplified brand report card for your own brand.

 How well do you score against the world's strongest brands?

-Download a free printable version of the Brand Report Card (PDF) and keep reading to find out.
+Download a free printable version of the Brand Report Card and keep reading to find out.

 Follow the instructions below to score your brand's strengths and weaknesses.

-If you work in a marketing team, have each team member fill in a separate sheet, then compare your final scores at the end.
+If you work in a marketing team, have each team member fill in a separate sheet and compare your final scores at the end.

 Enter a score between 1 and 7 for each question below, where 1 is “Strongly Disagree”, 4 is “Neutral”, and 7 is “Strongly Agree”.